davevancauwenberghe/Craftify/README.md

 - **Light/Dark Mode**: Seamlessly adapts to your device’s appearance settings.
 - **CloudKit Syncing**: Keep your favorites in sync across all your devices.
 - **Haptic Feedback**: Enjoy tactile feedback for a more engaging experience.

+#### Disclaimer

+Craftify for Minecraft ("Craftify") is not an official Minecraft product, it is not approved or associated with Mojang or Microsoft.